FL33TW00D/wgpu-bench/README.md

 --

-`wgpu-bencher` can bring about your moment of devestation faster than any other lib!
+`wgpu-bench` can bring about your moment of devestation faster than any other lib!